gohugoio/hugo/docs/content/extras/output-formats.md

 This is the full set of built-in output formats in Hugo:

-{{< datatable "output" "formats" "Name" "MediaType" "Path" "BaseName" "Rel" "Protocol" "IsPlainText" "IsHTML" "NoUgly">}}
+{{< datatable "output" "formats" "Name" "MediaType" "Path" "BaseName" "Rel" "Protocol" "IsPlainText" "IsHTML" "NoUgly" "NotAlternative">}}

 **Note:**